zanuka/dust-buster/README.md

 ## DustBuster

 ***
-DustBuster is a syntax definition package for .dust files with completions for dustjs-helpers and dustjs logic syntax.
+DustBuster is a package for Sublime Text used for syntax definitions in .dust files.
+It also includes custom shortcut completions for dustjs-helpers and dustjs logic syntax.

 ![DustBuster](images/dust-buster-syntax.png?raw=true "DustBuster")